desouz78/Final-Project---Big-Data-Tools-and-Techniques/README.md

 password = "<your-password>"
 ```

-4. Run the Python script or Jupyter notebook to upload all data to Neo4j.
+4. Run the Python script (Jupyter notebook) provided to upload all data to Neo4j.

 ## Visualizations